Nitin12-lab/Spotify_Datapipeline_Project/README.md

 ### 4. Use AWS Lambda for Extraction and Transformation 🖋️⚙️📊
 - Deploy Python scripts in AWS Lambda to handle data extraction.
 - Perform transformations to organize data into analytics-ready formats.
 - Save the transformed data in a separate S3 bucket.
+So one s3 bucket contains the raw data and the other contains the transformed data.

 ### 5. Organize Data with AWS Glue 📚🔍📋
 - Set up Glue Crawler to scan the S3 bucket and infer schemas.